-9.3 In order to be sure that your personal information is not disclosed to an imposter, we may require you to provide us with proof of identity before any action is taken or personal information is disclosed.
+9.3 In order to be sure that your personal information is not disclosed to an impostor, we may require you to provide us with proof of identity before any action is taken or personal information is disclosed.

 9.4 Any request that you send to us in relation to your rights will be processed within one calendar month of the Library accepting your request.

 9.5 If after receiving a reply from us you are still unhappy with our response to such a request you may complain to the Information Commissioner’s Office (ICO).
 Details on how to do so can be found on the ICO’s website.

 10. Retaining your personal information

 10.1 We will keep your details on record until we have completely dealt with your request, enquiry, or our contract with you, and then for a reasonable period afterwards, in accordance with data protection and other applicable legislation, as set out in our Records Management Policy.

 10.2 The Library may keep your details on record for as long as is necessary for the purposes for which it may use your personal information.
 Where this is in relation to a specific Service you will be informed of the retention period, either at the point of data collection, or in in the Service specific pages linked to on the right of this page.
 When the Library decides that holding your details is no longer necessary we will securely delete / destroy your details.

 10.3 In general, and where not related to a specific Service we will retain the personal information that you have provided to us for seven years since your last contact with us, for the purposes of audit, analysis and customer management, and the defense of legal claims.